-Please refer to Connect Power BI to SQL Server article to understand the Data Source.
+Please refer to Connect to SQL Server article to understand the Data Source.

 How to create Power BI Report Level Filters

-To demonstrate the Report Level Filters in Power BI, we are going to use the Report 1 that we created in our earlier posts.
+To demonstrate the Report Level Filters, we are going to use chart that we created in our earlier posts.
 This Power BI report has 19 pages: Column Chart, Pie Chart, Treemap, Donut Chart, Bar Chart, etc.

 In this example, we create a Report Level Filter on the Stacked Bar Chart.
 Remember, this is the 8th page of a total of 19 pages.

 As you can see from the screenshot below, we used the Color as the Axis field, Country Name as Legend field, and Sales amount as the Value field.

 Under the Filters section, you can see the list of available report level filters in Power BI.
 You have to use the Report Level Filters section to create a filter at the report level.

 Let me drag and drop the English Country Region Name from the fields section to the Report level Filters.